Winter Park High School

-Winter Park High School (often simply abbreviated as WPHS) located in Winter Park, Florida, United States is one of nineteen public high schools in Orange County.
-Winter Park High School is a International Baccalaureate school and delivers Advanced Placement courses.
+Winter Park High School (often abbreviated as WPHS)––located in Winter Park, Florida, United States––is one of nineteen public high schools in Orange County.
+Winter Park High School is an International Baccalaureate school and delivers Advanced Placement courses.

 History

 Winter Park High School was constructed at 528 Huntington Avenue in 1923 and was one of the first high schools in Orange County.
 The school remained in this location until construction began in 1969 at the present location (2100 Summerfield Road).
 The original campus remains in use to this day as the Winter Park High School Ninth Grade Center, a campus exclusively used by ninth-grade students.

 Athletics

 The following sports are offered at Winter Park: